How to Make Your Experiences As a Pre-Med Count for Your Medical School Application

 ● How (if at all) have your goals changed after this experience?

 Reflecting on these questions will not only help you complete the “Work and Activities” or “Experiences” sections of your application; it will also help you increase your self-awareness and gain greater clarity as to what it is you want out of a career in medicine.

 Regardless of where you are in your pre-med journey, Blueprint Test Prep is here to help you.
-This blog is in partnership with Sketchy, who also wrote a blog on how to shadow a doctor as a pre-med.
+This blog is in partnership with Sketchy.
 You can also check out Sketchy x Blueprint Bundle to help you on toward your med school journey.
 Continue following our blog for more tips and advice on navigating your pre-med years, and, when the time comes, sign up for a free trial of our exceptional MCAT preparation courses and resources.